karashiiro/xiv-resources/CONTRIBUTING.md

 # Contributing
+Thank you for contributing!
+Here are a few guidelines to follow before you post:

 Just some quick NOs:
 * No Discord (or other chat) servers - There are a million of them.
 Likewise for forums.
 Websites that *have* a forum or a server associated with them are perfectly fine, as long as the website is not only a means of having people join a forum/server.
 * No chat bots - They're trivially easy to make, and there are tons of them.
 Exceptions might be made for bots above a certain user count; haven't decided yet.